pluarant/pluarant.github.io/pricing.md

 <h4>Q: What is Message Rate Limit?</h4>
-<p>Message rate limit (throttling) is referredr to as the total number of messages that can be sent by all your users in any given second.
+<p>Message rate limit (throttling) is referred to as the total number of messages that can be sent by all your users in any given second.
 Typically, a message rate/second for an application like WhatsApp is 0.05% of MAU (based on public stats). mesibo has assigned much higher rate limit than that so you should encounter rate limit only in rare circumstances.</p>

 <h4>Q: Does limit apply to Voice and Video calls?</h4>